 During Grismer’s tenure as Shepherd the Club made plans to commence fundraising to expand the clubhouse; membership numbers were swelling.
 Grismer’s first term was 1911-1913.
 He took a break to care for his wife during her long fatal illness.
 Grismer stayed active in club affairs and entered the financial services business.
 Actor William Courtleigh served as Shepherd from 1913-1917, when Grismer was persuaded to run again.
 He beat out challenges from DeWolf Hopper and Nat Goodwin.
 During his second term as Shepherd, 1917-1918, Grismer led the Club through World War I and many successful war bond rallies.

 Following the death of wife, Phoebe Davies, after a long illness in 1912, he married actress Olive Emily Chamberlain in 1914.
 The following year they had a daughter, Gail Grismer.

 During his later years Grismer served as a director for the Commercial Trust Company and treasurer of the Gulf Fisheries Company.
-He was a president of the Actors’ Order of Friendship and vice-president of the Actors Fund, a member of The Players, American Dramatists’ Club, Green Room Club, Bohemian Club, the Manhasset Bay and Larchmont Yacht clubs.
+He was a president of the Actors’ Order of Friendship and vice-president of The Actors Fund.
+Grismer was a member of The Players, American Dramatists’ Club, Green Room Club, Bohemian Club (San Francisco), the Manhasset Bay and Larchmont Yacht clubs.

-In 1933 Joseph Rhode Grismer was the second named to the list of Immortal Lambs.
+In 1933 Joseph Rhode Grismer was the second club member named to the list of Immortal Lambs.